Shanewin92/ELK_Stack_Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the filebeat-config.yml to /etc/ansible/files/Filebeat-config.yml.
 - Update the filebeat-config.yml file to include
-  - username and password
+  - Username and password
-  - host IP and port for ELKvm
+  - Host IP and port for ELKvm
 - Run the playbook, and navigate to the http://20.114.236.27:5601/ to check that the installation worked as expected.
-  - navigate to the Filebeat installation and Metricbeat installation page on the ELK server GUI.
+  - Navigate to the Filebeat installation and Metricbeat installation page on the ELK server GUI.
   - Verify that step 5: Module Status and click Check Data.
 - Filebeat-playbook.yml is the playbook.
 Copy it to /etc/ansible/roles
-- update the hosts file to indicate which machine to install the ELK server.
+- Update the hosts file to indicate which machine to install the ELK server.
 - Navigate to http://20.114.236.27:5601/ in order to check that the ELK server is running.